Working with us

 Working with students

 There are a number of ways businesses and organisations can work with our students.
 Below is a list highlighting the main ways this normally happens.
-If you would like more information, please contact , Associate Dean for Enterprise.
+If you would like more information, please contact , Research & Enterprise Officer.

 These take place across all of our courses – undergraduate and postgraduate.
 Examples include: ‘Live projects’ where several organisations set a brief, each student chooses one to work on for a fortnight and the organisation sees the outcomes at the end (a good opportunity to get some inspiration from a number of students); group projects which are usually a brief set by a single organisation for a particular module; and longer final year design projects or dissertations that cover a product design or research topic in depth.